landerlabcode/BigSurR/README.md

 ```

 ## Usage
 To use BigSur, first create a Seurat object containing the raw transcript counts for each gene.
-As a preprocessing step, ensure that there are no genes which have zero counts across all cells. **Ensure that the active assay is the one containing the raw transcript counts.**
+As a preprocessing step, ensure that there are no genes which have zero counts across all cells.
 ```{r}
 library(BigSur)
 example.seurat <- CreateSeuratObject(data, min.cells=1)